organisciak/dissertation/document/1_intro.md

 <!-- Broad Research Question -->
 However, humans have predictable and unpredictable biases that make it difficult to systematically adopt their contributions in an information system.
 How do we control and interpret qualitative user contributions in an inherently quantitative system?
-This study looks at the effect of human error on crowdsourcing for document metadata, which I will refer by the shorthand of _descriptive crowdsourcing_, and how it affect the product of human contributions.
+This study looks at the effect of human error on crowdsourcing for document metadata, which I refer to by the shorthand of _descriptive crowdsourcing_, and how it affects information retrieval uses of human contributions.

 <!-- Specific Research Question -->
-Particularly, I look at the issue of recoverable variance in such data, or -- viewed from the contributor end -- intercoder reliability.
+Particularly, this study looks at the issue of recoverable error in human-contributed data, alternately viewed as intercoder reliability when studied from the data end.
-Can error in _descriptive crowdsourcing_ be accounted for, either at the time of data collection or afterward, in a manner that maximizes the intercoder reliability of contributions and subsequently the usefulness for information retrieval?
+Can error in descriptive crowdsourcing be accounted for, either at the time of data collection or afterward, in a manner that maximizes the intercoder reliability of contributions and subsequently the usefulness for information retrieval?

 <!--### Hypothesis-->
+I will argue that a reliability of crowdsourced data can be improved by making an assumption that crowd contributors are honest-but-biased[^language].
+This is an assumption supported by prior work and not uncommon in research on classification, but understudied in crowd research.

-The proposed study makes an assumption that crowd contributors are honest but inherently biased, with the hypothesis that such an assumption leads to
+The proposed study follows the hypothesis that such an assumption leads to
 a) more algorithmically valuable crowdsourced description and
 b) a greater proportion of useful contributions.

-#### Language clarification

-In assuming that humans are biased, the biases referred to are the inclinations, leanings, and tendencies [@_bias_????] of individuals, quirks that affect their worldview and how they understand and perform tasks.
+[^language]: In assuming that humans are biased, the biases referred to are the inclinations, leanings, and tendencies [@_bias_????] of individuals, quirks that affect their worldview and how they understand and perform tasks.
-By this definition, such perceptual differences contribute to a greater variance than if all contributions were expected to be identical, and should not be confused with the statistical definition of 'bias', referring to a model that is overfit, or overly 'biased', to a specific dataset.
+By this definition, such perceptual differences contribute to a greater statisticalvariance than if all contributions were expected to be identical, and should not be confused with the statistical definition of 'bias', referring to a model that is overfit, or overly 'biased', to a specific dataset.
 In information science, this is closely related to _intercoder reliability_, the measure of how similar multiple coders will perform in a given parameterization of a task [@neuendorf_content_2002].

 <!--Removed: While competing definitions for the term are unfortunate, inventing new terms where ones exist would potentially make communication more difficult.-->